 Michaelson Boutique Hotel – If you’re looking for a romantic getaway in a cute boutique hotel, then look no further than the Michaelson Boutique Hotel.
 Located in the Old Town, this small hotel offers a range of rooms and comes incredibly highly rated.
 Click here to see their latest prices

 Friedrich Guesthouse – Another small hotel, this Friedrich Guesthouse is good for couples and families alike.
 They have a number of rooms to choose from, are located very close to the Old Town and breakfast is included in the room rate.
 Click here to see their latest prices

 Airbnb – If you want to have a more local experience when visiting Klaipeda, why not consider booking a place through Airbnb?
-There are numerous listings in the city ranging from private rooms with locals or entire apartments.
-If you are new to Airbnb, you can click here to get up to $40 off of your first stay!
+There are numerous listings in the city ranging from private rooms with locals or entire apartments such as this cosy central flat with friendly owners.
+Click here to browse the best Airbnbs in Klaipeda!

 Not quite what you’re looking for?
 Click here to browse the best deals for hotels in Klaipeda!

 Though it is often only looked at as a jumping-off point to the Curonian Spit, Klaipeda is a lovely city that is worth visiting on its own.
 There are a number of interesting things to do in Klaipeda and it is a great city to explore when visiting Lithuania.